karmazin-me/odoo-install-script/README.md

 - Ability to add custom folders for modules, themes, etc
 - Remastered to work with SystemD instead of SystemV
 - OS flavor autodetect (Ubuntu or Debian but not the release number)
-- Colored output in stdout
+- Colored output in the stdout
 - Additional python3 modules added

 ## How to use